 Tomatoes

-- heat oil in a large skillet (or if you have a small deep fryer, that works too!) until temperature reaches around 350 degrees. if using a skillet, just remember, oil should be about half the height of the tomato slices so you can flip them.
+- Heat oil in a large skillet (or small deep fryer) until it reaches around 350°F. If using a skillet, the oil should reach about halfway up the tomato slices so you can flip them.

-- combine flour, paprika, garlic and salt and pepper in a large bowl. beat the eggs and start by dipping the tomato slices in egg first, then the flour mixture. shake off any extreme excess flour and then place (carefully) into the oil. let bubble and fry for about 1-2 minutes per side until golden brown. transfer to a paper towel lined baking sheet and sprinkle some salt.
+- Combine flour, paprika, garlic powder, salt, and pepper in a large bowl.
+Beat the eggs in a separate bowl.
+Dip each tomato slice in egg first, then dredge in the flour mixture.
+Shake off any excess flour and carefully place into the hot oil.
+Fry for about 1–2 minutes per side until golden brown.
+Transfer to a paper towel-lined baking sheet and sprinkle with a little salt.

-- let the tomatoes cool slightly and stack with layers of pimento cheese in between and. then. dig. in.
+- Let the tomatoes cool slightly, then stack with layers of pimento cheese in between.
+Dig in.